LoganPonder/LoganPonder/README.md

 ### Hi Friend! 👋

-I'm Logan Ponder, a creative marketing professional turned full-time coder.
-I'm a Boise based Full-Stack Software Developer, with a passion for creating innovative, well-designed applications.
+I'm Logan Ponder, a Boise based Full-Stack Software Developer, with a passion for creating innovative, well-designed applications.
 I love a challenge, and being surrounded by like-minded individuals who push me to be better than yesterday.

-When I'm not learning a new technology, I'm usually experimenting with new & creative ways to reinvent an application.
-UX/UI is my thing.
+When I'm not learning a new technology, I'm usually brainstorming innovative ways to layout and design a page.
+Crafting memorable applications is my thing.

  💻  **My Tool Belt:**  JavaScript(Vue.js) • CSS/SCSS/Bootstrap • MVC Patterns • MongoDB • Node.js • Express • C#/ .NET • MySQL